You are here

-Click on the link below or copy and paste it into your browser for this Sunday’s readings
+For this Sunday’s readings click on the link below or copy and paste it into your browser:

-Our second reading this weekend is taken from the Letter of Saint Paul to the Ephesians.
-In the section we read this Sunday, Paul exhorts us to “Live as children of the light, for light produces every kind of goodness and righteousness and truth.”
+Our second reading this weekend is from the Letter of Saint Paul to the Ephesians.
+In the section we read today Paul prays: “May the eyes of your hearts be enlightened, that you may know what is the hope that belongs to his call………………”

 Questions for Reflection/Discussion:

-Click on the link below or copy and paste it into your browser for the readings for this Sunday.
+To find this Sunday’s readings, click on the link below or copy and paste it into your browser.

 Questions for Reflection/Discussion: